memgraph/docs/memgraph_versioned_docs/version-2.3.1/how-to-guides/config-logs.md

     <TabItem value="platform">

-If you are working with the `memgraph-platform` image, you should pass configuration options with environmental variables.
+If you are working with the `memgraph-platform` image, you should pass configuration options with environment variables.

 For example, if you want to limit memory usage for the whole instance to 50 MiB and set the log level to `TRACE`, pass the configuration like this: